- Open Access

 Electronic supplementary material

-Additional file 2: Transmembrane domain prediction of the identified proteins in the integral fractions.
-Additional file 2 is a MS word table containing the proteins with their predicted position of transmembrane domain, score of hydrophobicity, and size using TopPred.
+Additional file 2: Additional file 2 is a MS word table containing the proteins with their predicted position of transmembrane domain, score of hydrophobicity, and size using TopPred.
 (DOC 85 KB)

-Additional file 3: Functional domain prediction of the hypothetical proteins.
-Additional file 3 is a MS word table containing the functional domain and motif analysis of 12 hypothetical proteins identified in this study using the computational software InterProScan.
+Additional file 3: Additional file 3 is a MS word table containing the functional domain and motif analysis of 12 hypothetical proteins identified in this study using the computational software InterProScan.
 (DOC 64 KB)

-Additional file 4: The proteins of synechocystis sp.
+Additional file 4: synechocystis sp.
 PCC 6803 identified through large-scale proteomic approaches.
 Additional file 4 is a MS word table containing 1,738 proteins identified based on the references mentioned in the text with their subcellular locations determined by either experiments or predicted by TopPred.
 (DOC 2 MB)

-Additional file 5: The proteins of synechocystis sp.
+Additional file 5: synechocystis sp.
 PCC 6803 not identified yet by large-scale proteomic approaches.
 Additional file 5 is a MS word table containing 1,935 proteins not identified based on the references mentioned in the text.
 (DOC 2 MB)

 About this article